 - f.
 The Athlete is and has always been a clean athlete. - g.
 Prof. McLaren acknowledges that his reports do not constitute, and were never intended to constitute, evidence to prove ADRVs against any individual athlete.
-Sports federations such as FIFA and several CAS panels have reached the conclusion that the McLaren Reports cannot serve as proof of an ADRV by an individual athlete.
+Sports federations such as FIFA and several CAS panels have reached the

-- h.
+- conclusion that the McLaren Reports cannot serve as proof of an ADRV by an individual athlete. - h.
 There are numerous flaws, or at least limitations, in the McLaren Reports.
-When challenged, Prof. McLaren's investigation has been found to be questionable.
 Prof. McLaren relied almost exclusively on the EDP to conduct his investigation.
-There were no on-site investigations at the Moscow Laboratory or the Sochi Laboratory and Prof. McLaren did not interview any of the individuals mentioned in his reports.
+There were no on-site investigations at the Moscow Laboratory or the Sochi Laboratory and he did not interview any of the individuals mentioned in his reports.
 Prof. McLaren did an important job in a very short time-frame, but there were a number of things he was not able to verify. - i.
 The findings of Prof. McLaren cannot be taken at face value: some of the individuals "incriminated" by the McLaren Reports have been cleared of wrongdoing. - j.
-The totality of evidence upon which the IAAF relies to prove that the Athlete committing ADRVs is limited to: - (i) the purported London Washout Schedules and Moscow Washout Schedules ("the Washout Schedules"); and - (ii) one email dated 2 August 2013, allegedly referring to a sample taken from the Athlete ("the Email").
+The totality of evidence upon which the Sole Arbitrator relied in the Challenged Decision is the purported London Washout Schedules and Moscow Washout Schedules ("Washout Schedules").